kolbyn24/Notes/02 - Secondary Categories/02 - Post Compromise.md

 					- [[Chrome Passwords]]
 				- [[Password Cracking]]
 				- [[Make Token]] to impersonate a user with the username, domain and plaintext password for a user
-				- [[Process Injection]] for when you don't have creds, but you have local admin privileges
+				- [[Process Injection]] for when you don't have creds, but you have local admin privileges.
+Or if you feel like the service you exploited may be closed by the user.
 				- [[SpawnAs]] to have interactive logon for local actions but need creds
 				- [[Pass the Hash]] if you have a ntlm hash
 				- [[Overpass the Hash]] if you have a NTLM hash or AES keys for a user to request a Kerberos TGT